top of page

 In addition to daily unstructured outdoor play (recess), students participate in weekly outdoor learning periods when teachers think outside-the-box, taking learning outside in order to facilitate flexibility, skill extension/application in novel settings, and opportunities to think critically (and often creatively) about the natural world!
 From scavenger hunts to science experiments, the world is our classroom!

-Think, Plan, Do Program
+Think, Plan, Do: Executive Function Program

 Our Think, Plan, Do Program focuses on helping students answer: What habits make an effective learner?
 The answer: It depends on the MY unique needs!
 In order to be an effective learner, self-awareness and self-management are essential starting points.
 We use a variety of curriculum resources developed by Occupational Therapists and other multi-disciplinary professionals, to focus on these skills.